libremonde-org/paper-research-privacy-matrix.org/notes.md

 >
 > Identity server data does not appear to have been compromised

 While technically correct, Identity data as most commonly understood is also present in the Homeserver database which **was** accessed by the attacker.
-They eventually posted a screenshot of various commands ran on a DB extracts: how much the attacker actually accessed is unclear given the Matrix.org communication.
+They eventually [posted the output of various commands ran on a DB extracts](https://web.archive.org/web/20190412072115/http://matrix.org/): how much the attacker actually accessed is unclear given the Matrix.org communication.

 Finally, on the 12th of April, the attacker used collected credentials (before being locked out) to take control of Cloudflare and pointing matrix.org to another website.
 The communication is not clear if the defacement affected the `/_matrix` API endpoints and its data coming from others servers.